 - Excellent research, writing, and analytical skills;

-- Specialized academic studies or post-graduate work or extracurricular activities that relate to the mission of DHS.
+- Specialized academic studies or post-graduate work or extracurricular activities that relate to the missions of DHS and its component agencies.

 Honors Attorneys hired within one year of graduation from law school are hired at the GS-11 pay grade.
 Honors Attorneys hired following judicial clerkships may be hired at a GS-12 pay grade depending on the duration of the clerkship.
 Attorneys joining the Honors Attorney Program from multiple-year judicial clerkships may be hired at a GS-12 or GS-13 level on a case-by-case basis dependent upon funding availability.
-In order to enter service as a GS-12 or GS-13, Honors Attorneys must have passed the bar prior to receiving their Preliminary Employment Notification.
+In order to enter service as an Attorney-Advisor, Honors Attorneys must have passed the bar prior to receiving their Preliminary Employment Notification and be an active member in good standing.
+Honors Attorneys who have not yet passed the bar prior to receiving their Preliminary Employment Notification will be hired as GS-11 law clerks, pending bar admission, at which time they may be moved into an Attorney-Advisor position.
 (Please see www.opm.gov for additional information on the GS pay scale and for the latest salary and locality pay information.)

-Honors Attorneys will become eligible for promotions either within grade or to advanced grades consistent with the promotional policies and standards, including time-in-service requirements, of OGC Headquarters.
+Honors Attorneys will become eligible for promotions either within grade or to advanced grades consistent with the promotional policies and standards, including time-in-service requirements, of OGC Headquarters or ICE OPLA, as may be applicable.

 Honors Attorneys receive all standard benefits available to federal employees including annual and sick leave, transit benefits (as applicable), participation in the Thrift Savings Plan and Federal Employees Retirement System.